 We’re Warwick University’s student society for all things aerospace and spaceflight.
 Our goal is to one day launch a rocket into space.
 Along the way to achieving this, we give students of all disciplines the opportunity to get involved in exciting space-related projects, as well as going on trips and meeting like-minded people.

-We meet weekly (OC1.09 Mondays at 18:00) where we discuss the latest spaceflight news and events, debate aerospace-themed topics and welcome speakers from industry.
-Furthermore, we have many projects we work on such as hybrid rockets, high altitude ballooning and constructing/racing drones.
+Furthermore, we have many projects we work on such as hybrid rockets, constructing/racing drones, and our CanSat!
 If you’re interested in taking part in one of our projects, setting up your own projects, hearing about the latest aerospace news, or just want to meet some like-minded people then we’d love to hear from you.
 Hope to see you soon!We also provide many varied social events such as a yearly ball, bar crawls and bowling.

 Warwick Aerospace was founded under the name of ‘Warwick Rockets’ in 2014.
 The aim of the society was to connect students who wanted the opportunity to work on space-related extracurricular projects and meet other people interested in spaceflight.
 The society has since become ‘Warwick Aerospace’ to encompass other disiplines such as aircraft and drones.